How to make Pasta Sauce, Rich's Style

-Basically, chuck everything (minus the tuna) from the photo below into a container for a hand mixer.
+Basically, chuck everything (minus the tuna) from the photo above into a container for a hand mixer.
 Blitz.
 Then gently warm through on the hob (stove) till the pasta is done.
 Add the tuna to the pasta and sauce.

 With this, once you've emptied the tinned tomatoes to the mixing container, add just under an inch of boiling water to the tin and swash it around to collect the remaining tomatoes from inside the tin as well as breaking down the stock.

 I must say, I don't know where Rich came up with this method, but it certainly sounds like it belongs in my file for quick supper ideas.

 As explained on Rich's Meals, his emails home describe the culinary adventures he is having in duplicating foods, mainly German, that he grew up with.